pingmelive/javascript.lib/README.md

 ### Options
 * apiKey : You will get an `API KEY` when you will register on pingmelive.com
-* appID : You will get an `APP ID` when you will register on pingmelive.com
+* appID : You will get an `PROJECT ID` when you will register on pingmelive.com
 * errorStatus : true / false
 * errorName :
 * groupTitle :